AutoGIS-2017/Exercise-2/README.md

 - Convert that DataFrame into a GeoDataFrame, [see hints](https://github.com/Automating-GIS-processes/Lesson-2-Geo-DataFrames/blob/master/Lesson/Hints-Exercise-2.md)
 - Update the CRS for coordinate system as WGS84 (i.e. epsg code: 4326)
 - Save the data into a Shapefile called `Kruger_posts.shp`
-- Create a simple map of those points using either QGIS installed in the computer instance or using `.plot()` -funtion in Python.
+- Create a simple map of those points using a GIS software or using `.plot()` -funtion in Python.
 Save it to GitHub as png file.

-## Problem 3: Movements of individual user (optional task for advanced students)

-This is an optional extra task for those who likes to learn even more.
+## Problem 3: How long distance individuals have travelled?
+(8 points)

+In this problem the aim is to calculate the distance in meters that the individuals have travelled according the social media posts (Euclidian distances between points).

 Write your codes into the same file as in previous Problem (2).

+In your code you should:

+ - Reproject the data from WGS84 projection into ``EPSG:32735`` -projection which stands for UTM Zone 35S (UTM zone for South Africa) to transform the data into metric system.
  - Group the data by userid
- - Create an empty GeoDataFrame
+ - Create an empty GeoDataFrame called ``movements``
  - For each user:
     - [sort](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.sort_values.html) the rows by timestamp
     - create LineString objects based on the points
     - [add](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.append.html) the geometry and the userid into the GeoDataFrame you created in the last step
- - Determine the CRS of your GeoDataFrame to WGS84 (epsg code: 4326)
+ - Determine the CRS of the ``movements`` GeoDataFrame to ``EPSG:32735`` (epsg code: 32735)
+ - Calculate the lenghts of the lines into a new column called ``distance`` in ``movements`` GeoDataFrame.
- - Save the movements of each user into a separate Shapefile
+ - Save the movements of into a Shapefile called ``Some_movements.shp``

-   - Name the output Shapefile based on the userid number
+### Questions

+Write your answers below the questions.
+You should also print in your code the answers to the questions.

+ - What was the shortest distance travelled in meters?
+ - What was the mean distance travelled in meters?
+ - What was the maximum distance travelled in meters?